Dobie Gillis Williams

-Police contended that he confessed, although they had no recording.
-He was evaluated as intellectually disabled, according to one standard, but his defense attorney failed to discuss this or mitigating factors from his childhood.
+Police testified that Williams had confessed to the murder after they found fresh scratches and bruises on his arms and legs.
+The confession was not recorded, albeit a failed attempt to mechanically record the confession was made.
+Williams was evaluated as intellectually disabled, according to one standard.
+However, an expert for the defense later determined that Williams was of dull normal intelligence, suggesting that he was a malingerer.

 Williams' execution was twice stayed and his sentence was overturned by a federal district court judge.
 Williams was executed, however, because the 5th Circuit Court of Appeals ruled that mitigating information was introduced to the jury too late in the case.
 It ruled that the execution had to proceed, under the 1996 Antiterrorism and Effective Death Penalty Act (AEDPA).

-In 2005, Williams was one of two subjects of a book by Sister Helen Prejean, a Catholic nun and anti-death penalty activist.
-She contended that Williams could not have possibly committed the murder and was wrongfully convicted and executed.
-She believed that he had ineffective legal counsel; in fact, his lawyer was later disbarred for incompetence.
-She also notes that poor and minority people are disproportionately sentenced to death and executed in the United States criminal justice system.

 Overview

 An intruder entered the rural home of Herbert and Sonja Knippers in the early morning hours of July 8, 1984.
 He appeared to gain entry by stacking two milk crates outside the Knippers' bathroom window and cutting the screen.
 After Sonja entered the bathroom some time later, the attacker tried to rape her and began stabbing her with a knife.
 Her husband Herbert unsuccessfully tried to break down the bathroom door during the attack.
 The intruder fled the scene through the bathroom window.
 Sonja opened the door on her own and was helped to a couch.
 She bled to death in their home.
 Herbert told investigators later that his wife was yelling that a black man was killing her.

 Suspect and arrest

 At the time of the murder, Dobie Gillis Williams was on a five-day furlough from Camp Beauregard, where he had been imprisoned for attempted simple burglary.
-He was allowed the visit because he was considered a model prisoner and not prone to violence.
+Although he had no prior convictions for violence, it was later revealed that the woman who was the victim of Williams's prior "simple burglary" had told the police that Williams continued to try to get in her house, despite knowing that she and her children were in the home, and that Williams was aware she was inside.
+Nevertheless, Williams was allowed the visit because he was considered a model prisoner and not prone to violence.
 He was staying at his grandfather's home, approximately 0.4 mi (0.6 km) from the Knippers' residence.

 Williams had been seen approximately an hour prior to the murder, walking away from his grandfather's house.
 As investigating detectives were aware of Williams' criminal record, they picked the man up for questioning.
 They allegedly told him they would be there until they "got what they wanted."